SystemRDL/systemrdl-compiler/docs/dev_notes/dpa_type_generation.rst

     The resulting 8-characters of md5 are: 369e2729

 Enum type references
-    Enum type references shall be rendered using their type name.
+    Enum type references shall be rendered using their enumeration type name.

 Example